 Men’s health is an important part of the fertility equation.
 How you are feeling both physically and emotionally will effect the quality of your sperm.
 If you have been trying to conceive for more than six months it is highly recommended that you take some action to give your swimmers a boost, regardless of what your sperm test says.

 Whether you are trying to conceive naturally or through IVF, by improving your sperm quality you will significantly increase the chance of creating a healthy embryo resulting in a positive pregnancy and consequently a healthy child.

 We have noticed that many of the men we see have a reasonable sperm count but their motility (movement) and/or morphology (shape) are not so great.
 This means the sperm are going to have trouble getting to where they need to go and/or have trouble penetrating the egg.
-The good thing is that this is relatively easy to improve; positive changes to motility and morphology can be seen within 3 months.
-When the sperm count is low we need a minimum of three months to see a positive change.
+The good news is that with some lifestyle changes and Chinese medicine treatment it is possible to see positive changes.

 Even if you have been told your sperm is OK, it is worth taking a second to think about what this actually means.
 Current WHO values for healthy sperm and for 10 years ago are as follows:A few generations ago, in the 1940s, the average sperm count was 113 million per ml, with a higher percentage of motility and morphology.
 By 1990, the average sperm count had dropped to 66 million.